Yellow-green vireo

 The yellow-green vireo (Vireo flavoviridis) is a small American passerine bird.
 It is migratory breeding from Mexico to Panama and wintering in the northern and eastern Andes and the western Amazon Basin.

 Taxonomy

 The yellow-green vireo was formally described by the American ornithologist John Cassin in 1851 under the binomial name Vireosylvia flavoviridis.
 The specific epithet combines the Latin flavus meaning "yellow" and viridis meaning "green".
 The type locality is San Juan de Nicaragua.
-The yellow-green vireo is now placed in the genus Vireo that was introduced in 1808 by the French ornithologist Louis Jean Pierre Vieillot.
+The yellow-green vireo is now placed in the genus Vireo that was introduced in 1808 by the French ornithologist Louis Pierre Vieillot.